stevekrouse/cycle/README.md

 ## Features we'll need eventually

-* Objects
-     * create empty
-     * create with KEY VALUE x3 and can add more
-     * access OBJ's KEY
-     * SET OBJ's KEY to VAL
-     * Object.keys
 * components
   * props are pass by value
     * need to figure out how to scaffold the changing of parents variables from child with message passing